robgonzalezpita/ufs-srweather-app/README.md

     DATE_FIRST_CYCL
     DATE_LAST_CYCL

+For real-time RRFSE runs on Jet, the forecast length for 00Z and 12Z are different.
+Therefore, two additional settings are needed:

+    FCST_LEN_HRS_00Z
+    FCST_LEN_HRS_12Z

 The run can be configured to be real-time by setting:

     RUN_REALTIME=TRUE   : in real-time mode; default is FALSE (retro mode)